axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/MANUAL-UPLOAD-README.md

-# How to Monitor Marathon Applications as Services (Manual Walkthrough)
+# Marathon Integration: Manual File Import

 To perform this process using a single command, see the following [abbreviated walkthrough](/how-to/marathon/capacity-and-usage/README.md).